 7. Assessing the diversity of anti-establishment and populist politics in Central and Eastern Europe

 Sarah Engler, Bartek Pytlas and Kevin Deegan-Krause

-Paolo Graziano is Professor of Political Science, University of Padua, Italy, and Research Associate at the European Social Observatory, Brussels.
-His research interests focus on populism, Europeanisation, comparative welfare state politics, employment and social policy, political consumerism.
+Paolo Graziano is Professor of Political Science, un the Department of Political Science, Law and International Studies at the University of Padua, Italy, and Research Associate at the European Social Observatory, Brussels, Belgium.
+His research interests focus on Europeanisation, comparative welfare state politics, comparative social policy and populism.